 Charbagh, and dense traffic areas

-- Shared living spaces: Hostels, joint families — fungal infections are mildly contagious
+Shared living spaces: Hostels, joint families — fungal infections are mildly

 via shared towels, clothing, and surfaces